osisoft/PI-Adapter/V1/Configuration/Buffering configuration.md

 The the data egressed from the Adapter to endpoints can be buffered and this is configured through the buffering configuration parameters in the system configuration.

 > **Note:** OSIsoft recommends that you do not modify the default buffering location unless necessary.
-The global buffering parameters take effect only during Adapter service startup.
+The changes to the buffering configuration parameters take effect only during Adapter service startup.

 System buffering configuration parameters: